hanpari/sovereign/source/02/061_mission.md

 ...

-They seem to suspect something.
+The organization seems to suspect something.
 I got very clear instructions.
 If the base belongs to Him, report findings and take care of the crew.
 They sent a bag full of explosives.
 My safe return?
 Probably useless to ask about it.
 We have to sacrifice for our Thing.
-Like I care.
+Like I care!
+Too late to cry over spilt milk.

+...

+Whinies, Pities, and Talkies are absolutely useless.
+Nothing new, actually, but they keep me distracted.
+I cannot make them shut up.
+Even Dwarfus is nervous around them.

 ...